 Restricted Alcohol Sales at Sporting Events

-Sober areas at professional sporting events are few and far between, despite encouraging examples, including one in the Florida House Experience’s backyard.
+Sober areas at professional sporting events are few and far between, despite encouraging examples, including one in FHE Health’s backyard.
 But what about limiting sales of alcohol as a way to prevent problem drinking at events?

 As it turns out, most professional venues have such policies in place.
 A national study found rules like the following: The Chicago Bears’ stadium, Soldier Field, has a policy where only one alcoholic beverage can be sold to one person at the time of purchase.
 This seems well-intentioned, and a closer look finds that baseball stadiums, football stadiums and even many basketball arenas have such policies.
 There is reason to believe that these rules are difficult to enforce, however, and that they’re broken in many cases.